-The highest number of workorders for the first quarter are in the categories of general maintenance, automotive, electrical, HVAC, plumbing, and furniture/moves.
+The highest number of workorders for the 2nd quarter are in the categories of general maintenance, automotive, electrical, HVAC, plumbing, and furniture/moves.
 Workorders were also submitted for custodial, groundskeeping, door/locks/access, and appliances.
 The number of workorders is one measurement but another important variable is the complexity of the work order and the hours needed to complete it.

-The building maintenance and improvement projects that have been in progress the 1st quarter of FY22 include flat panel LED lighting replacements at SSB, HVAC control upgrades, concrete replacement projects at various buildings, and the development of project scope and bidding documents for HVAC, asphalt, electrical, and flooring FY22 budgeted projects.
+The building maintenance and improvement projects that have been in progress the 2nd quarter of FY22 include flat panel LED lighting replacements at SSB, HVAC control upgrades, and the development of project scope and bidding documents for HVAC, asphalt, electrical, and flooring FY22 budgeted projects.